Skip to content

 net rewards

-4x on US supermarkets up to $25,000/yr means every grocery dollar in this scenario earns the bonus rate.
-Effective fee is ~$1/yr if you use the $120 Uber, $120 dining, and $84 Dunkin' credits — all auto-applied to specific partners.
-If you don't reliably hit those partners, the effective fee is closer to $170 and the math gets tighter.
+4x on US supermarkets up to $25,000/yr means every grocery dollar here earns the bonus rate — and it also pays 4x on dining.
+Effective fee is ~$1/yr if you use the $120 Uber, $120 dining, and $84 Dunkin' credits (auto-applied to specific partners).
+If you don't reliably hit those partners, the effective fee climbs toward $170 and the lead narrows — but it still tops this profile at ~$1,261/yr.

 $663/yr